-Run the following command and verify that profiles are loaded, and are in either enforce or complain mode:
+Run the following command and verify that profiles are loaded, profiles are in enforce or complain mode, and no processes are unconfined:

+'''

 apparmor_status | grep profiles

-Review output and ensure that profiles are loaded, and in either enforce or complain mode:

 '''

-37 profiles are loaded.35 profiles are in enforce mode.2 profiles are in complain mode.4 processes have profiles defined.
+Review output and ensure that profiles are loaded, and in either enforce or complain mode

+'''

+37 profiles are loaded.

+35 profiles are in enforce mode.

+2 profiles are in complain mode.

+4 processes have profiles defined.

+apparmor_status | grep processes

 '''